Unpaid Overtime FAQs

 Under the FLSA, a worker is either exempt or non-exempt.
 Non-exempt workers who are entitled to overtime are generally “blue collar” workers, manual laborers, licensed practical nurses, paramedics, or others who perform non-technical, routine duties with little or no supervisory authority or discretion.
 Whether someone is exempt or non-exempt is very difficult to analyze.
 A detailed factual description of the job is necessary to make a determination.
 Many companies improperly classify employees as exempt to avoid paying overtime.

 These are examples of positions or industries where workers may be misclassified and entitled to overtime: assistant managers, manager trainees, cable installers, call center employees, computer/IT/CAD designers or engineers, drivers, field service technicians, field engineers, independent contractors, inventory taker, recruitment consultants and retail store employees.
+If you’re still unsure, contact an overtime attorney at Bohrer Brady, LLC today.

 Do all non-exempt workers get overtime?